US Open: Daniil Medvedev says he will have to be the 'best-ever version' of himself to beat Novak Djokovic in final

 "When I beat him here I managed to play better than myself and I need to do it again there is no other way."

-Djokovic, meanwhile, has an incredible record of 26 wins and one loss in Grand Slam matches this year with one match left.
+Djokovic, meanwhile, has a record of 26 wins and one loss in Grand Slam matches this year with one contest left.

 He will return to world No 1 on Monday but the 36-year-old says the majors are what keeps him motivated.